All Episodes

 He's in the Missouri Hall of Fame.

-The governor of the state, Jay Nixon, his office put a statement yesterday saying that they're not going to put my bust in the Capitol Rotunda.
+No, I'm not an ⁇ what I was going to say, the governor of the state, Jay Nixon, his office put a statement yesterday saying that they're not going to put my bust in the Capitol Rotunda.

 Or they're asking for it not.

-That's that's just the the way things are today.
+That's the way things are today.

-I went fourteen.
+I went 14.

 Nobody complained.

-So we have three sound bites.
+So we have three soundbites.

 Let's just, here's the first one starting at the top.